marktsuchida/Xnuplot/doc/index.rst

   <Plot [<PlotData source=str options='notitle with linespoints' mode=pipe>]>

 The :mod:`xnuplot.numplot` module makes it easy to plot data from NumPy arrays.
+Instances of :class:`xnuplot.numplot.Plot` are similar to those of :class:`xnuplot.Plot`, except that they provide convenience methods for handling NumPy arrays.

-You will need a basic understanding of how indexing of binary data works in Gnuplot (sometime I'll write a tutorial on this).
+You will need a basic understanding of how indexing of binary data works in Gnuplot (some day I'll write a tutorial on this, because I found it quite confusing until I got it).
+Note that the data is piped to Gnuplot in its binary form, without the overhead of converting it into ascii.

 ::